ArielMejiaDev/arielmejiadev.github.io/content/blog/22-run-tests-locally-before-pushing-code-in-laravel.md

 ## Adding more than one `pre-commit` hook

-You can configure Husky to add more than one command on any hook by adding "&&" between every command.
+You can configure `Husky` to add more than one command on any `hook` by adding `&&` between every command

-In this case it would be configure to run `PHPInsights` and `PHPCSFixer`, but you can run any package or custom command:
+In this case it would be configure to run `PHPInsights` and `PHPCSFixer`, but you can run any package or custom command

 ```json
     "husky": {